BBBocian/Booking-Task/README.md

 Use payment_declined_test.py to run project.

 Pycharm project can be used as run python file from Separated_files folder.
-Go to Separated_files dir and execute python payment_declined_test.py
+Go to Separated_files dir and execute python payment_declined_test.py - this could be improvement by property files.

 If gecodriver or chrome dirver are missing, add Separated_files dir to your PATH.